MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

 -   Runs [DBCC CHECKCATALOG](../../t-sql/database-console-commands/dbcc-checkcatalog-transact-sql.md) on the database.
 -   Validates the contents of every indexed view in the database.
 -   Validates link-level consistency between table metadata and file system directories and files when storing **varbinary(max)** data in the file system using FILESTREAM.
 -   Validates the [!INCLUDE[ssSB](../../includes/sssb-md.md)] data in the database.

-This means that the DBCC CHECKALLOC, DBCC CHECKTABLE, or DBCC CHECKCATALOG commands do not have to be run separately from DBCC CHECKDB.
+This means that the DBCC CHECKALLOC, DBCC CHECKTABLE, or DBCC CHECKCATALOG commands don't have to be run separately from DBCC CHECKDB.
 For more detailed information about the checks that these commands perform, see the descriptions of these commands.

 > [!NOTE]
 > DBCC CHECKDB is supported on databases that contain memory-optimized tables but validation only occurs on disk-based tables.
 However, as part of database backup and recovery, a CHECKSUM validation is done for files in memory-optimized filegroups.